moiseevigor/moiseevigor.github.io/_appendices/2026-08-18-forbidden-directions-D2-selection-rule.md

 **$Q > n$ at a single point is not sufficient.** A Lagrangian **fold** — the generic caustic of *any* smooth map, including gravitational structure formation, which has no sub-Riemannian structure at all — compresses one direction so that the image of a small ball extends like $r^2$ there.
+Measured pointwise, the reach *estimator* then returns an exponent sum of $n+1$ — numerically identical to a genuine contact structure's $Q$, even though no sub-Riemannian homogeneous dimension exists there at all.
+Stated precisely, this is **estimator confounding**: a coincidence of measured scaling exponents, not an equality of geometric invariants — a Lagrangian caustic does not *acquire* a homogeneous dimension at its fold.
-Measured pointwise, that fold reports $Q = n+1$, numerically identical to a genuine contact structure.
-The ADE-universality of caustics resurfaces at the level of the homogeneous dimension.
+The ADE-universality of caustics resurfaces at the level of the measured exponent.

-The fix is **measure-theoretic**:
+The fix this program uses is **measure-theoretic** — stated for what it is:

+> **The program's operational screen (a working rule, not a standard theorem).** A
-> Genuine sub-Riemannian structure has $Q > n$ on a set of **full measure** — it is a property of
+> bracket-generating distribution has $Q > n$ on a set of **full measure** — the weights are
-> the distribution, present everywhere.
-A Lagrangian catastrophe has $Q > n$ only on the caustic,
+> a property of the distribution, present almost everywhere — while a Lagrangian catastrophe
-> a codimension-1 **null set**.
+> inflates the *estimator's* exponent only on its caustic, a codimension-1 **null set**.
+The
+> screen therefore demands full-measure prevalence before reading $Q > n$ as sub-Riemannian.
+> No converse is claimed: full-measure $Q > n$ is used as a screen against caustic
+> counterfeits, not as a characterisation of sub-Riemannian geometry.

 The program confirmed both sides: a Zel'dovich gravitational flow gives $Q > n$ at $0\%$ of sampled points (folds are measure-zero), while a genuine magnetic contact structure gives $Q > n$ at